Phillboard/mobul/public/docs/3-FEATURES/CODE_ENRICHMENT.md

 - Mail already physically sent to customers
 - CSV file with your customer codes ready
 - Landing page or form ready for customers
-- Gift card pool set up (if offering rewards)
+- Gift card credits purchased (if offering rewards)

 ---